South African cenbank holds rates, but ready to act on inflation | Business

 South African cenbank holds rates, but ready to act on inflation

-"The overall risks to the inflation outlook appear to be to the upside," SARB governor Lesetja Kganyago said.
-"Despite generally low pass-through, a weaker rand would create additional upside risk to inflation, alongside the ongoing risk from electricity and other administered prices," said Kganyago.
+"Despite a unanimous 5-0 vote to keep the repo unchanged, the hawkish tilt – important when it becomes necessary to raise rates – should not be dismissed," said Razia Khan, Chief Africa economist at Standard Chartered.
+The rand, which has traded around 16-month best this month, firmed in response to the decision, hitting a session-high 13.9975 per dollar.

-The bank has kept rates on hold despite pressure to match rate hikes by other emerging markets such as Russia, Turkey and Brazil, and in anticipation of tighter monetary policy by the United States Federal Reserve.
-"Should the balance of risks change we stand ready to use our tools to contain inflation," Kganyago added.
+On the economy, the bank raised its growth forecast for the year to 4.2% from 3.8% previously, citing favourable global conditions and firmer terms of trade spurred by strong commodity export prices.
+South Africa's economy, already in recession before the pandemic struck, contracted by a record 7% in 2020, but recent data has pointed to a faster than expected recovery.

-The bank raised its growth forecast for the year to 4.2% from 3.8% previously, citing favourable global conditions and firmer terms of trade spurred by strong commodity export prices.
+Governor Kganyago, however, warned it was too early to call the current upswing in commodity prices a super-cycle.
+He added that the huge current account and trade surpluses enjoyed by South Africa over the past year would likely switch to deficits in 2022.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)